ntauth/beautiful-jekyll/_posts/2018-08-04-gsoc18-third-phase-closes.md

 - Ported the bindings preserving the internal structures and interfaces, effectively ensuring backwards compatibility with existing code consuming the Python bindings.

+All the changes are contained in [this](https://github.com/ntauth/yampl) repository.

 These are some of the technologies that were used for the improvement of YAMPL
 <table>
 <tr>